d33pk3rn3l/travel-time-loss-calculator/README.md

 This tool visualizes the trade-off between speed and time loss, helping you make smarter driving decisions.
 It's all about finding that sweet spot where you save fuel without adding too much travel time.
 I wanted a simple, web-based solution where you could quickly see how much time you lose when you reduce your speed in 10 km/h increments, making it easy to understand and practical for everyday use.

-For more insights into the relationship between driving speed, fuel economy, and cost savings, check out studies from [FuelEconomy.gov](https://www.fueleconomy.gov) and the [Automotive Research Center](https://www.ace.aaa.com).
+For more insights into the relationship between driving speed, fuel economy, and cost savings, check out [FuelEconomy.gov](https://www.fueleconomy.gov) and [Energy Efficient Driving](https://en.wikipedia.org/wiki/Energy-efficient_driving#Maintaining_an_efficient_speed).

 ## Features